 The Vice Mayor for Urban Development

-Vice Mayor for Urban Development Hanna Marcussen (Green Party)
+Vice Mayor for Urban Development Hanna E. Marcussen (Green Party)

 Vice Mayor Marcussen is responsible for urban development.
 She is responsible for city planning, building regulations and development projects, including architectural and historical heritage, urban regeneration, the City’s real estate holdings (excluding municipal buildings).